Four Essays

-Four Essays for Orchestra (Cztery Eseje) is an orchestral composition by Polish composer Tadeusz Baird written in 1958.
+Four Essays (Cztery Eseje) is an orchestral composition by Polish composer Tadeusz Baird written in 1958.
 It was prized in the 1959 UNESCO Rostrum of Composers, the first of three works by Baird to attain this distinction, and it also won the Grzegorz Fitelberg Competition.
 The first performance of this work took place at the second Warsaw Autumn Festival in 1960, performed by the Warsaw Philharmonic conducted by Witold Rowicki.
 Each of the four movements is scored for different instrumental combinations, and they are marked as follows: